China captures the singles titles at the 2024 WTT Finals - ExBulletin

 China captures the singles titles at the 2024 WTT Finals

-Wang Chuqin serves in the men's singles final against Tomokazu Harimoto during the 2024 World Table Tennis Final (WTT) in Kitakyushu, Japan on November 24, 2024.
-(Xinhua/Zhang Xiaoyu)

-China's Wang Chuqin and Wang Manyu won the men's and women's singles titles respectively at the just-concluded 2024 World Table Tennis Finals (WTT) on Sunday.

-KITAKYUSHU, Japan, Nov.
-24 (Xinhua) — At the 2024 World Table Tennis Finals (WTT), China's Wang Chuqin and Wang Manyu claimed the men's and women's singles titles respectively here on Sunday.
+KITAKYUSHU, Japan – The 2024 World Table Tennis Finals (WTT) saw China's Wang Chuqin and Wang Manyu claim the men's and women's singles titles respectively here on Sunday.

 Wang started the match with a flawless opening game, scoring 10 straight points and winning the match 11-2.
 Although Harimoto regained his rhythm in the second game, he struggled to gain a foothold against Wang's relentless attack and lost 11–8.
 Wang kept his momentum and won the next two games 11-7 and 11-5 for a 4-0 win.